How to Improve Your Conversation Skills (It’s Not That Hard)

 By asking “if” questions, you’re consciously putting an end to the conversation.
 If you ask open-ended questions throughout the conversation, you’ll give the other party the confidence to tell the entire story in detail.

 You can always begin a conversation by asking a simple question.
 Where a person is from, what their specialty is, what university they attended, and so on.
-Although these questions may appear insignificant, they are necessary because they seek to identify similarities between two people.

 The conversation can easily progress based on the similarities.
 If you notice that a person is more open to a particular topic, expand on it and try to get them to talk for more than a minute.
-Asking questions indicates that you want to talk with that person.

 18. Don’t be afraid of silence